A man's guilt becomes an obsession.

 There was only one thing he could do.

-He fired off two shots; both of them into his own head, and then crumpled to the floor.
-His guilty conscience fell on top of him, twitched for a moment, and then realizing it had been tricked, followed Will to Hell.
+He fired off a shot into his own head and then crumpled to the floor.
+His guilty conscience fell on top of him, twitched for a moment, and then realizing it had been tricked, followed him to Hell.